pushuzhang/TheBreakRoom/README.md

 # The Breakroom

 Do you ever want to be honest with your coworkers about how they're doing, but you don't want to give the wrong impression?
 Introducing "The Breakroom"!
 With this Android app, you can join "breakrooms" with your teammates and anonymously provide feedback to them.
+Open up the app and see what you can do!

 Built with Android Studio & Firebase.